 Set your limits

-It helps to decide, before you start drinking, how many drinks you’ll have and then stick to that number.
-A bunch of clever scientists have recommended that we have no more than four alcoholic drinks in one go.
-Everyone’s tolerance is different, so choose a number that works for you, rather than for your mate Bruce, who’s a beer-guzzling machine.
+Before you start drinking, decide how many drinks you'll have and then stick to that number.
+A bunch of clever scientists have recommended that we have no more than four alcoholic drinks on any day.
+Everyone's tolerance is different, so choose a number that works for you, rather than for your mates.

 Avoid drinking too quickly